Skip to main content

 Compact reference

-Compact is a statically typed, bounded smart contract language, designed to be used in combination with TypeScript for writing smart contracts for the three-part structure of Midnight, where contracts have the following components:
+Compact is a strongly statically typed, bounded smart contract language, designed to be used in combination with TypeScript for writing smart contracts for the three-part structure of Midnight, where contracts have the following components:

 • a replicated component on a public ledger